ThomasHunt96/FabFlee/doc/TutorialAcled2Locations.rst

 | There are two options at this point:
 |
 |   1.
-Rename the file acled.csv and place it in the relevant config files directory.
+Rename the file acled.csv and place it in the relevant conflict directory.
 For example, if you collected data for Mali, you would place it in '/FabFlee/Config_Files/mali'
 |
 |   2.
 Keep it as it is, and use the ``path=`` argument when issuing the process_acled command.
 |